Home insurance in Ontario: Get a quote and buy online

 Why do I need home insurance in Ontario?

 Your house is one of the biggest purchases you’ll make.
 And with property prices soaring in Ontario, you’ll want to protect that investment.
-For example, in Ontario the average cost of a fire claim is $76,172.
-If something happens to your home – like fire, windstorm or flooding after a rainstorm – house insurance will be there to repair or rebuild so you can get back to making memories in the place you love.
+If something happens to your home – like a fire, windstorm or flooding after a rainstorm – your Ontario house insurance provides financial protection to help repair or rebuild so you can get back to making memories in the place you love.

 What does home insurance cover?

-Here are some of the main coverages you can find under a standard property insurance policy in Ontario.
-To make sure you have the best home insurance for your needs, always review your coverages when you’re doing your online quote so you understand what you’re covered for and what exclusions may exist.
+Here are some of the main coverages that standard house insurance in Ontario includes.
+To make sure you have the best home insurance in Ontario, always review your coverages when you’re doing your online quote so you understand what you’re covered for and what exclusions may exist.

 Standard home insurance coverages